TimBurg/MA_thesis_markdown/source/06_introduction.md

 as they  only depend on the space-dimensions through the associated vectornorm.
 The interpolant is given as a simple sum over basis funtions centered at the data points $i$:
 $$F(x) = \sum_i \alpha_i \varphi(\lVert x-x_i\rVert)$$
-The norm chosen is usually the standard euclidian norm.